 Recommended Roast Range: Full City to Vienna (Medium to Dark)

 Start with a Full City + ( Medium Dark), or just barely into the second crack.
 This brings out the cocoa powder tones.
 If you can't hear the cracks, then roast until the beans are smooth and medium dark brown with just the first hint of sheen as the oil emerges.
 For a bit more floral notes and marshmallow, end your roast between 1st and 2nd crack for a Full Medium.
-Expect this coffee to roast a bit unevely, but don't cull the odd beans--they add to the rustic complexity.
+Like most wet-hulled beans, this coffee will appear deceptively light right after roasting.
+Allow a day or two for the beans to darken and for oil to appear.

 Royal Coffee - "This coffee is sourced from family owned farms located on the slopes of the Inerie volcano in the Ngada regency of Flores, one of the big islands in the Lesser Sunda archipelago of Indonesia.
 Over the last decade, a growing number of farmer groups have pooled resources to improve upon processing coffee using wet-hulling techniques (called “Ngura” in the Bajawan language) similar to those found in Sumatra.
 Attention to detail is exquisite, reflected in the ripe cherry selection, raised bed drying, and hand sorting done three times before export.”